KETAKISANTOSHNIKURE/DATA_ENGINEER_KETAKI/REALITY.md

 # Data Engineering Upgrade Plan (ETL → 8–9 LPA)

-This document defines **everything I need to learn** to realistically move from a 4 LPA traditional ETL role to an 8–9 LPA Data Engineering role.
+This document defines **everything I need to learn and execute** to realistically move from a 4 LPA traditional ETL role to an 8–9 LPA Data Engineering role.

-This is not motivational content.
-This is an execution contract with myself.
+No motivation.
+No hype.
+Only execution.

 ---